melwynfurtado/postcode-validator/README.md

 Node.js module for parsing and validating postcodes.
 Country specific validation is supported for most countries including UK, US, Canada, Japan and many others.

-I haven't tested all combinations of postcodes for the extended country regexes.
+###Note: I haven't tested all combinations of postcodes for the extended country regexes.
 Please be free to raise a PR with increased test coverage for as many countries possible.

 ## Install